 Wind resistance adds to the noise mix.
 The swoosh and whistling sounds of wind moving across your vehicle can significantly increase the noise level even if you have a quieter car.

-A study performed by Henry Ford Hospital Department of Otolaryngology found that cyclists are exposed to 85 decibels of wind resistance as just 15 miles per hour.
-If a cyclist gets up to 60 MPH, the sound is as loud as 120 decibels.
+A study performed by the Henry Ford Hospital Department of Otolaryngology found that cyclists are exposed to 85 decibels of wind resistance at just 15 miles per hour.
+However, if a cyclist gets up to 60 MPH, the sound is as loud as 120 decibels.

-Every time another vehicle passes you, even on a 4-lane highway, the sound is magnified.
-Not only do you hear the engine of the other vehicle.
-You hear their wind resistance.
+The sound is magnified every time another vehicle passes you, even on a 4-lane highway.
+Not only do you hear the engine of the other car, but you also hear their wind resistance.

 Noise is worst in these cities.

 Try this.
 Ask your passenger to use a sound meter app on their smartphone while you drive to see how loud it is in your car.
-Sound is always louder on the driver’s side because you’re closest to oncoming traffic, so keep that in mind while tracking decibels.
+Of course, sound is always louder on the driver’s side because you’re closest to oncoming traffic, so keep that in mind while tracking decibels.

-On the sound meter, they’ll see the sound level spikes each time a vehicle passes.
+The sound meter will show the sound level spikes each time a vehicle passes.
 Semis and loud motorcycles are among the worst.